nicoprten/post_it/README.md

 # post_it
 Post it - Web app for post your thoughts.
-React - Redux - Firebase - NodeJS - Tailwind
+React - Firebase - Tailwind

-You can see the progress here: https://post-it-mu.vercel.app/
+Work in progress...